 Executors usually liquidate all of the decedent’s property and distribute cash to the beneficiaries.
-Occasionally, however, a beneficiary may want to receive the decedent’s real property in kind, as part of his share.
+Occasionally, however, a beneficiary wants to receive the decedent’s real property in kind, as part of his share.
 The beneficiary may already live in the property, or may want to move there in the future.
 Another example is vacation property.
 What might seem like a simple transaction can become contentious and complicated.
 Selected issues and recommendations follow.
 Continue reading

 In limited circumstances it is prudent to name a trust as IRA beneficiary.
 The practice should be used sparingly, however, because it adds a layer of complexity and increases the administrative burden.